sharedvolume/shared-volume-controller/CLUSTERSHAREDVOLUME.md

 The `ClusterSharedVolumeReconciler`:

 1. Converts `ClusterSharedVolume` to `SharedVolume` for compatibility
-2. Uses the operation namespace (`shared-volume-controller-operation`) for all created resources
+2. Uses the operation namespace (`shared-volume-controller`) for all created resources
 3. Automatically creates the operation namespace if it doesn't exist
 4. Reuses all logic from `VolumeControllerBase`
 5. Maintains separate finalizer management for cluster-scoped resources